Improve Your Life By Clearing Your Physical Spaces

-After a while, I realized that I was thinking in this way too.
+This very thing happened to a loyal Pickup Please supporter, who realized she was thinking in this way too.

-I had deposited all my ‘stuff’ in storage in Los Angeles, having decided to move to Europe.
-On returning to LA to go through everything more carefully, I found myself looking at a huge “to keep” pile and only three items on my “things to donate” pile.
+She had deposited all her “stuff” in storage in Los Angeles, having decided to move to Europe.
+On returning to LA to go through everything more carefully, she found herself looking at a huge “to keep” pile and only three items on her “things to donate” pile.

-“What’s wrong with this picture?”
-I asked myself.
+“What’s wrong with this picture?” she asked herself

 The answer?
 Everything was triggering old responses and patterns of behavior.
-I was automatically hanging on – emotionally, physically, and mentally – to physical items that were given to me or that reminded me of people, times, or events.
+She knew she was automatically hanging on – emotionally, physically, and mentally – to physical items that were given to her or that reminded her of people, times, or events.

-The reality, however, is that all those important people, times, and events have a permanent place in my heart.
-I’ll always remember those things, but the objects didn’t really need a permanent place in my home.
-The physical things were breakable and bulky and sometimes downright out of place, unlike the memories themselves, which will always be a part of me and a part of my life.
+The reality, however, is that all those important people, times, and events have a permanent place in her heart.
+She knew should would always remember those things, but the objects didn’t really need a permanent place in her home.
+The physical things were breakable and bulky and sometimes downright out of place, unlike the memories themselves, which will always be a part of her and a part of her life.

 Vietnam Veterans of America

-Groups like the Vietnam Veterans of America, who have been serving generations of American veterans, helped me donate my clothing and household goods.
-Clothing donations are incredibly important.
-My donations help provide funding for the Vietnam Veterans of America and their many veteran support programs.
+Groups like the Vietnam Veterans of America, who have been serving generations of American veterans, helped her donate my clothing and household goods.
+Clothing donations are incredibly important, and she knew her donations would help provide funding for the Vietnam Veterans of America and their many veteran support programs.